SnowdogApps/magento2-alpaca-theme/docs/magento-setup-guide.md

     Adjust options:
       * `db` fields - name, password and root
       * Your project local URL and your admin credentials
-4. Create `env` file:
-    * To work with custom database you'll need `env.php` file located in `app/etc`.
-[Read magento docs](https://devdocs.magento.com/guides/v2.4/config-guide/prod/config-reference-envphp.html) to see it's structure.
-    *  Valet Plus allows you to run command that will create `env.php` file for you:
-        ```
-        valet configure
-        ```
-5. Go to `app/etc/env.php` to check that all fields are properly set.
+4. Go to `app/etc/env.php` to check that all fields are properly set.
     * Set `frontName` to `admin`.
-        * Example - `'frontName' => 'admin'` will result in `yourpage.test/admin` as your admin panel URL.
+        * Example - `'frontName' => 'admin'` will result in `project-name.test/admin` as your admin panel URL.
     * Make sure that database fields are the same as you set in step 2.
-    * Set rest of the fields according to your own needs.
+    * Adjust rest of the fields according to your own needs.
     * See example `env.php` file below:
         ```php
         <?php